-- 14. Use by legal practitioners, conveyancers and real estate agents - 14.1.
-Photocopies or electronic reproductions of the Contract are not permitted for use in conveyancing transactions unless expressly specified in this section. - 14.2.
-In a conveyancing transaction, a Contract purchased for the relevant property on the Law Society's ECOS on-line platform (https://ecosnsw.lawsociety.com.au/ECOS) or from another licensee must be used for the purpose of exchange of the Contract. - 14.3.
-Except in the circumstances described in the item below, the Contract must carry a watermark of the property address and must be used only for that particular conveyance.
-It must not be copied to create a Contract for another conveyance.
-Only one copy of the electronic Contract needs to be purchased and can be printed, photocopied or electronically reproduced as many times as required for that particular conveyance (for example, for the purpose of distribution to real estate agents, prospective purchasers, their legal practitioners and conveyancers for marketing or due diligence purposes, a copy for the file, and a copy for the lending institutions). - 14.4.
-A Contract which has been properly purchased from the Law Society's ECOS on-line platform (https://ecosnsw.lawsociety.com.au/ECOS) via the functionality permitting either: - "Multiple properties on 1 contract"; or - "Multiple contracts for Off The Plan Development", will relate to and/or carry a watermark of more than one property address.
-In these instances only, such a Contract may be used for the conveyance of more than one particular property; it may be used for the conveyance of those multiple properties to which the Contract expressly relates.
-Such a Contract
+- 14. Use by legal practitioners, real estate agents and business brokers - 14.1.
+Photocopies or electronic reproductions of the Contract are not permitted for use in a transaction unless expressly specified in this section. - 14.2.
+In a transaction, a Contract purchased for the relevant business through the Law Society's DCS on-line platform (http://dcs.lawsociety.com.au) or from another licensee must be used for the purpose of exchange of the Contract. - 14.3.
+The Contract must carry a watermark of the business name and business premises address and must be used only for that particular transaction.
+It must not be copied to create a Contract for another transaction.
+Only one copy of the electronic Contract needs to be purchased and can be printed, photocopied, or electronically reproduced as many times as required for that particular transaction. - 14.4.

-- may not be copied to create a Contract for another conveyance which is not expressly contemplated by that Contract. - 14.5.
 Copying a substantial part of the Contract to create another document will constitute a breach of copyright, unless consent of the Joint Committee is first obtained.
 The Joint Committee may determine requests for consent in its absolute discretion and subject to any conditions it considered appropriate.